Rafael-Dumar/project-sentiment-analysis-nlp/README.md

 install the dependencies in a virtual environment.

 ### Step 1: Train the Model
 This step only needs to be run once.
 It will execute the entire data processing pipeline and save the final model (`model.pkl`) and vectorizer (`vectorizer.pkl`) files.
+You can also Download the files directly from github.

 # From the project's root directory
 python train.py